 What Frying Pan is Best for You?

 If you’re looking for a frying pan that is lightweight and easy to handle, aluminum is an excellent option.
 These pans tend to heat up very fast and very well, and you’ll find they are relatively inexpensive, especially compared to some of the other materials.
 Where aluminum falls short is in durability.
-Unfortunately, these don’t hold up well over time and end up warping and get scratched very easily.
+Unfortunately, these don’t hold up well over time and end up warping and getting scratched very easily.
 If you’re looking for a long-term solution, this one isn’t it.

 Stainless steel is an excellent all-around option.
 It holds up well over time, it tends to be inexpensive, it’s easy to clean and is even safe to go in the dishwasher, and the weight is heavy enough that it won’t warp.
 So what are the negatives?
-Well, stainless steel isn’t always the best at distributing heat evenly, which can obviously affect the quality of your food.
+Well, stainless steel isn’t always the best at distributing heat evenly, which can affect the quality of your food.

 What Matches Your Needs

 By spending a little bit of time doing your research, you’ll be able to pick the pots and pans that best matches your needs.